KittyGiraudel/site/_posts/2014-02-26-the-magic-circle-trick-revealed.md

   }
 }</code></pre>

 I think the code kind of speaks for itself until there.
 The `:after` pseudo-element is used to create the central dark disk.
 It is absolutely centered, sized according to Sass variables and so on.
 We remove it on small screens and unsupported browsers.

-Let's move on to `.box`.
+### Gutters

+One of the rules of the game was to keep the same gutter between left and right boxes and top and bottom boxes.
+Let's start with the easiest of both: vertical gutter.

 <pre class="language-scss"><code>.box {
   float: left;